RenCloud/InformatiCup2017/source/resultsjonas.rst

-The graphical interface change with the development and rise to a good looking basic interface.
+The graphical interface changes with the development and rise to a good looking basic interface.
 At the begin the interface should have basic control.
-This means you can start an training without option, select an file with Github repository links, and start the classify process.
+This means you can start a training without option, select a file with Github repository links and start the classifing process.
 Because of the smaller size of the button and to show the user more information 2 option were possible: tooltip and statusbar.
 For our application we decided statusbar is the better option.
 Also to get more control over the training, 2 checkboxes were added.